Home AI/ML Mastering Custom Commands in Claude Code: The Definitive Guide to Automating Your Development Workflow

 Documentation Within Commands

-Every command file should start with a clear, one-line description of what it does.
-This serves double duty: it tells Claude what the command is about, and it makes the command self-documenting for team members who read the file:
+Every command file should begin with a clear, one-line description of its purpose.
+This serves two functions: it informs Claude what the command is for, and it renders the command self-documenting for team members who read the file:

 # File: .claude/commands/deploy.md